Web Content Display

 PATANJALI: Ancient Indian scholar who wrote the Yoga Sutras.

-PINDA (PIND): Material or gross existence, that which exists in the gross or material state.
+PINDA OR PIND: Material or gross existence, that which exists in the gross or material state.

-PINDA DESH (or PINDA PRADESH): Material sphere; the heart region.
+PINDA DESHA OR PINDA PRADESHA: Material sphere; the heart region.

 PITRI BHAVA: Paternal feeling.